SamroodAli/programming-notes/kubernetes.md

 |docker kill [containerId]|kubectl delete pod [pod_name]|
 |docker-compose up --build | kubectl apply -f [config gile name]|
 ||kubectl describe pod [pod_name]|

+# K8s objects

+# Kubernetes Pods

+Pods are the most basic units available in kubernetes.
+Pods run containers inside them.
+Their life is the same as the container's life inside.

+# Deployment
+Deployments are another objects of K8s.
+They are a higher level abstraction for managing pods.
+They make sure the required count of pods are always running.
+If one fails, it will redeploy another.

+# Service
+Service makes networking between pods a lot easier and intuitive.